-Three people killed in shooting near Jerusalem
+One person killed in checkpoint shooting near Jerusalem, Israeli police say

-Israeli police say officers shoot two of the gunmen, and a third tries to escape but is found and arrested
+Israeli police say officers shoot two of the gunmen, and a third tries to escape but is found and arrested.

-At least three people have been killed and eight wounded when Palestinian gunmen opened fire at motorists near an Israeli checkpoint near occupied East Jerusalem.
+At least one person has been killed and eight wounded when three Palestinian gunmen opened fire at motorists near an Israeli checkpoint near occupied East Jerusalem, Israeli police say.

-The head of Israel’s ambulance service, Eli Bean, told the public broadcaster Kan that two women were seriously wounded on Thursday.
+The head of Israel’s ambulance service, Eli Bean, told the public broadcaster Kan that two women were seriously wounded in the attack on Thursday.

 Keep readinglist of 4 items